Hamiltonian Module

 |

-Apply integral coefficients to a precomputed skeleton.
+Apply raw physicist integral coefficients to a precomputed skeleton.

 Accumulates coefficients directly into a dictionary keyed by